mickael-kerjean/filestash-website/_posts/2020-07-06-ftp-from-the-command-line.md

 ---
-title: How to use FTP from the command line
+title: How to use FTP from the command line?
-description: A guide to use and manage your FTP server from the CLI
+description: Want a comprehensive guide on how to use the ftp command from a terminal?
+Look no further, we've covering everything there is to know about the ftp cli client.
 layout: post
 permalink: /ftp-from-the-command-line.html
 tags: ftp guide